 - More likely to find a safe, permanent home

 - Half as likely to re-enter the foster care system

 We are Volunteer-Based

-After being sworn-in by a judge, Volunteer Advocates are appointed to a child or family of children and spend an average of 15-20 hours a month advocating for these children.
-They get to know the child while also gathering information from the child's family, teachers, doctors, care-givers and anyone else involved in the child's life.
+After being sworn-in by a judge, CASA Volunteers are appointed to a case, working with a child or family of children.
+On average, CASA Volunteers spend 10-15 hours per month working their case.
+They get to know the child while also gathering information from the child's family, teachers, doctors, therapist, caregivers and anyone else involved in the child's life.

 How will we do it?
 Through the power of volunteers!

 Our ability to change the lives of children has been limited by staff capacity.
 For every 40 CASA Volunteers we recruit and train, we have needed to fund one full-time staff supervisor to support the volunteers throughout their cases.
 While we served 622 children over the past year, there are approximately 1,000 more children without a CASA Volunteer to be their voice and speak up for them in court.